 This dish bursts with flavor when made with a true artisanal British farmhouse cheese.

 - 1 1⁄2 sticks cold unsalted butter, cut into small pieces

 - 2 tbsp. shortening

 - 2 cups flour

 - 1 tsp. salt

 FOR THE FILLING:

-5 large Granny Smith apples, cored, peeled, and cut into
+- 5 large Granny Smith apples, cored, peeled, and cut into walnut-size pieces

-8 oz.
-Lancashire, other farmhouse cheese, or New York
+- 8 oz.
+Lancashire, other farmhouse cheese, or New York Cheddar, crumbled

-3. For the filling: In a large sauté pan, melt butter over medium heat until foaming, then add apples and onions.
+- For the filling: In a large saute pan, melt butter over medium heat until foaming, then add apples and onions.
 Cover and fry until golden and slightly softened, about 20 minutes.
 Transfer apple mixture into another large mixing bowl and stir in cheese, thyme, and salt and pepper to taste.
 Set aside to cool.